hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/hpecp_kd_app.md

 ## Retrieve the Harbor url

-You can see the output from `hpecp k8scluster get /api/v2/k8scluster/1` that the harbor endpoint is: `https://ip-10-1-0-108.eu-west-3.compute.internal:10004`
+In the output from `hpecp k8scluster get /api/v2/k8scluster/1`, above you can see that my harbor endpoint is: `https://ip-10-1-0-108.eu-west-3.compute.internal:10004`

 ## Login to Harbor